A Bayesian constitutive model selection framework for biaxial mechanical testing of planar soft tissues: application to porcine aortic valves: Discussion

 Our results highlight several important characteristics of soft tissues, in general, and for aortic valve cusps, in particular.
 The observed variation in the stress-stretch response of tissues was larger in the fiber direction compared to the cross-fiber direction (Fig.~\ref{mean-response}).
 Moreover, it is clear that even the most probable model (i.e., the May--Newman model) does not capture the stress-stretch curves at all of the biaxial loading ratios (Fig.~\ref{posterior-plot}).
 This means that there is a trade-off while matching the models to the measurements.
 Nonetheless, the proposed framework naturally accounts for this trade-off by integrating over the parameter space, weighted appropriately.

-From the considered eight hyperelastic models, the most probable model for AV tissues was the one proposed by May--Newman \cite{may1998constitutive}.
+From the considered eight hyperelastic models and based on the information available through the utilized experimental dataset, the most probable model for AV tissues was the one proposed by May--Newman \cite{may1998constitutive}.
 Although this model was originally proposed for mitral valve tissues, the same model form has been adopted for the aortic valve tissue as well \cite{10.1115/1.3127261}.
 The second most probable model was the one by Lee and Sacks \cite{LEE20142055}, which has been used for mitral valve, tricuspid valve and bioprosthetic valve.

 A key finding from this study is that different models are suitable for different AV cusp types.
 Specifically, the Lee--Sacks model \cite{LEE20142055} and the May--Newman model \cite{may1998constitutive} were equally probable for the NCC, while the May--Newman model was the most probable model for the LCC and RCC.
 In order to further investigate these differences, the amplitudes of the PCA modes for the three cusp types were compared, and noticeable differences were found in the first mode amplitudes (Fig.~\ref{mode1-stat}).
 Specifically, there was a statistically significant difference between the NCC and RCC samples ($p<0.05)$.
 Although the difference between the NCC and LCC samples was not established to be statistically significant ($p=0.07$), it could be due to the limited sample size in this study.
 The different stress-stretch behavior of the NCC might also be related to its different physiology (no coronary flow) and the observed differences in its geometry relative to the other two cusp types \cite{https://doi.org/10.1002/ca.10149}.